alters-mit/magnebot/doc/api/actions/reset_camera_position.md

-# ResetCamera
+# ResetCameraPosition

-`from magnebot.actions.reset_camera import ResetCamera`
+`from magnebot.actions.reset_camera_position import ResetCameraPosition`

-Reset the Magnebot's camera to its initial rotation.
+Reset the Magnebot's camera to its initial position.

 ## Class Variables